SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 The reporter nodded and closed his notepad.
 "This'll run in tomorrow's edition.
 First Indian voter in Arizona Territory.
 People will want to know about this."

 I thanked him and left before he could ask more questions.
 Outside, the sun had climbed higher.
-The street noise pressed against me—wagon wheels, voices, the clang of a blacksmith's hammer.
+The street noise pressed against me: wagon wheels, voices, the clang of a blacksmith's hammer.
 I walked through it all feeling like a man caught between two truths.

 The first truth: I was now a citizen with the right to vote.

 The second truth: I had gained that right by denying the very people whose story I intended to tell.

 ---

+On the road out of Prescott I passed the weathered sign that pointed toward Fort Whipple.
+Seeing the name tightened something behind my ribs.
+I kept my horse aimed toward home.
+Some memories must wait until a man can lift them without breaking.

 The ride home took most of the afternoon.
 I followed familiar roads through high desert that had witnessed more broken promises than I could count.
 By the time I reached the house, shadows stretched long across the yard.